zerozole/crewai_engineering_team/README.md

 This command initializes the engineering_team Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+After this app.py file will be generated in the output folder in your directory.
+Run it for the application created by the engineering team to be launched.